Completing the Complexity Classification of 2-Solo Chess: Knights and Kings are Hard: King 2-

-In the following, we prove that the variable, wire and the OR-, AND-, and X-gadget each compute the desired function.
+In the following, we prove that the variable, wire and the OR, AND, and X gadget each compute the desired function.
 For every gadget apart from the variable gadgets, we describe a normalized capturing sequence that yields the expected output(s) for every combination of inputs.
 Moreover, we show that we cannot do better.
 Note that the difference between the total virtual budget and the total number of kings is an upper bound for the output signal.
 For every normalized capturing sequence, we show that it has too many virtual $0$-kings or that it loses too much budget to have a better output than expected.

 \subparagraph*{Variable Gadgets} We first argue briefly that the variable gadgets are work as expected.
-Note that a VAR-gadget never produces a $1$-signal on both the positive and the negative side.
-This also holds for 2VAR-gadgets: if it produces a $1$-signal on the positive side, then both input values of the AND-gadget are $1$.
-Thus, both VAR-gadgets produce $0$-signals on the negative side.
-Moreover, by monotony (Observation~\ref{obs:monotony}), it is never worse to produce the same signal on the side with two outputs.
+Note that a VAR gadget never produces a $1$-signal on both the positive and the negative side.
+This also holds for 2VAR gadgets: if it produces a $1$-signal on the positive side, then both input values of the AND gadget are $1$.
+Thus, both VAR gadgets produce $0$-signals on the negative side.
+Moreover, if both a $0$- and a $1$-signal are produced on the side with two outputs, it is never worse to produce two $1$-signals instead by monotony (Observation~\ref{obs:monotony}).
+Thus, we may assume that the signals on this side are equal.

 \subparagraph*{Wire Gadget} The wire gadget can be seen in Figure~\ref{fig:king:wire-ok}.

 We show that the wire can propagate the input signal correctly.
 On the other hand, we show that there are no normalized capturing sequences with better output, which yields the following lemma. \begin{lemma} A wire computes the identity function $f(x) = x$ for $x \in \set{0, 1}$. \end{lemma} \begin{proof} Figure~\ref{fig:king:wire-ok} shows a normalized capturing sequence that produces the correct output for each possible input.
 In both cases, the signal eats up the wire, and every two moves the number of columns with kings is reduced by $1$ while preserving the input signal.